roconnorr/mdwiki/README.md

 ### development

+Create a directory called "pages" in the project root folder for the backend to store page files

 Run `docker-compose up --build` to run the development environment

 To get a shell in a container run `docker-compose exec {frontend/backend} sh`